Kaleho91/BenwayLaw/docs/USER_GUIDE.md

-# How to Use MapleLaw 🍁
+# How to Use BenwayLaw 🍁

-A guide for non-technical users to get started with MapleLaw.
+A guide for non-technical users to get started with BenwayLaw.

 ---